ddobrin/optimize-serverless-google-cloud/README.md

-# Optimize Java Apps in Cloud Run - Google Cloud
+# Optimize Serverless Apps In Google Cloud

 This material dives into the `features of optimized, modern Java applications deployed in Cloud Run in the Google Cloud`.
 It is intended to be a `living repo` where new optimizations will constantly be added.